Research

 Petra Van Brabandt

 Knowledge sharing is an important aspect of research at Sint Lucas Antwerpen.
 The artistic knowledge generated by our researchers is shared with peers, colleagues and the general public in the world of art and design through workshops, publications, seminars and masterclasses.
-Feel free to contact us for social services and expertise.
+Feel free to contact us for research collaborations and social projects.

 #1 The Hybrid Designer